gidra5/webgpu-raytracing/research/Rendering equation.md

 $$T_v(x_i\to x_j)=G(x_i\to x_j)T(x_i\to x_j)$$
 $$L_e(x_i\to x_j)=\int_{x_i}^{x_j} L_e(x)T(x\to x_j)dx$$
 Where $f_j$ is the interaction function corresponding to the scattering at $x_j$ and $G$ is the geometry term encoding cosine attenuation factors.
+## Reciprocity

-[Helmholtz principle](https://en.wikipedia.org/wiki/Helmholtz_reciprocity) also states that rays following the same path in opposite directions experience the same events.
+[Helmholtz principle](https://en.wikipedia.org/wiki/Helmholtz_reciprocity) states that rays following the same path in opposite directions experience the same events, which is often called the reciprocity constraint.
 This allows us to choose which way do we measure light - from camera to source or the other way around.
 There are only two functions that depend both on incoming and outgoing light directions - $p(\omega_{i}\to\omega)$ and $f(\omega\to\omega_{i})$.
 Thus we impose additional constraints on these functions:
 $$\sigma_s(\omega_i)p\left(\omega_{i}\to\omega\right)=\sigma_s(\omega)p\left(\omega\to\omega_{i}\right)$$
 $$\sigma_r(\omega_i)f\left(\omega_{i}\to\omega\right)=\sigma_r(\omega)f\left(\omega\to\omega_{i}\right)$$
-## Ray parameters
+## Ray path and state
+The ray $x(s)$ in is defined by polarization, light speed and frequency, besides the regular position and direction.
+It's path is constrained by refractive index and spacetime metric/curvature.
+Direction, speed and frequency can be combined into a wave-vector.
+If we also introduce uncertainty, position and wave-vector also gain variance.
+All of these parameters' evolution depend on each other, which means the ray's path is inherently defined by all of them, basically tracing a ray in the whole phase space, not only in regular space.
 ### Polarization
 https://en.wikipedia.org/wiki/Polarization_(waves)